ilya-kolchinsky/OpenCEP/README.md

 #Data Parallel Algorithms

-In order to run the program in parallel, it is required from the user to give inputs:
+In order to run the program in parallel, the user is required to input the needed parameters under the following structure while the underline filled with the name of the chosen algorithm ("Hirzel" / "RIP" / "HyperCube"): DataParallelExecutionParameters___Algorithm
-1. Number of the desired algorithm
+The structure above contains the following parameters:
-2. Number of threads
+1.Parallel execution mode (Data/ Structure/ Task/ Hybrid PARALLELISM) 2.Parallel execution platforms (Threading available for now) 3.Calculations units number

-For each algorithm there is a unique additional input and certain terms on the inputs or on the pattern.
+Additionally, for each algorithm there is a unique additional input and certain terms on the inputs or on the pattern.
 Please note that there is no input validation.
 Input correctness is the user responsibility.

-Algorithm 1-
+Hirzel Algorithm -
 Additional input: An attribute the data will be divided into threads according to it.
 Terms on the pattern: The pattern will only contain equations (for example: equations between attributes of different types, equality of a certain value to the attribute of a specific type).
 Please note that the given attribute has to be the same attribute that his equality tested in the pattern.

-Algorithm 2-
+RIP Algorithm -
 Additional input: multipation of timedelta.
 Terms on the pattern: The pattern will not contain unblocked negation.

-Algorithm 3-
+HyperCube Algorithm -
 Additional input: A dictionary consist of data type(key) and attribute(data) the data will be divided into threads according to it.
 Terms on the given threads number: the threads number should satisfy the equation for some X: X**(types number)=(threads number-1).
 For example, for a pattern consist of 3 types, a possible threads number may be 28 (1+ 3 power 3).